Kingsmill (1798 ship)

 Kingsmill was a French vessel launched in 1793 under a different name, captured in 1798, and sold to British owners who renamed her.
-She then became a slave ship, making three voyages from Africa to the West Indies.
-A French privateer captured her in 1804, but she returned to her owners in 1804.
-In 1807 she became a West Indiaman.
+She then became a slave ship, making three voyages from Africa to the West Indies in the triangular trade in enslaved people.
+A French privateer captured her in 1804, but she returned to her owners within the year.
+In 1807, after the end of British participation in the trans-Atlantic slave trade, Kingsmill became a West Indiaman.
 In 1814 she became the first ship to trade with India under a license from the British East India Company (EIC) after the EIC lost its monopoly on British trade with India.
 She was badly damaged in 1821 and subsequently disappears from the registers.

 Career

-Kingsmill first appeared in Lloyd's Register (LR) in 1798 with T. Mullin, master, H. Mullin, owner, and trade Liverpool—Africa.
+Kingsmill first appeared in Lloyd's Register (LR) in 1798 with T[hohmas] Mullin, master, H[mlet] Mullin, owner, and trade Liverpool—Africa.
 Her burthen appeared as 310 tons, but that was corrected to 510 tons in the 1799 volume.

 Captain Thomas Mullion acquired a letter of marque on 10 May 1798.
 Because of her size, Kingsmill was rated as having a legal capacity of 560, or 850 slaves.

+1st voyage transporting enslaved people (1798–1799)

 Mullion sailed Kingsmill to the Bight of Biafra and Gulf of Guinea islands.
+He sailed from Liverpool on 4 July 1798.
+In 1798, 160 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 149 of these vessels sailed from Liverpool.
+This was the largest annual number of vessels in the period 1795 to 1804.

-From there she took her slaves to Martinique.
-She left on 4 July, and on 22 January 1799 Kingsmill was reported to be off the coast of Africa, with destination Dominica.
+On 22 January 1799 Kingsmill was reported to be off the coast of Africa, with destination Dominica.
 She was still of the coast on 22 January.
+Kingsmill took her captives to Martinique.
 By 16 April she was at Martinique with destination Liverpool.
-She apparently carried 650 slaves, the second largest number of all Liverpool slave ships that sailed between 5 January 1798 and 5 January 1799.
+She apparently carried 650 captives, the second largest number of all Liverpool slave ships that sailed between 5 January 1798 and 5 January 1799.

+By another account, she was at Dominica with 627 captives before sailing on to Martinique.
+She arrived at Martinique on 16 December 1798.
+She sailed for Liverpool on 11 March 1799, and arrived back there on 12 April.
+She had left Liverpool with 82 crew members and had suffered seven crew deaths on her voyage.